Are you a professional and looking for the best coffee shops to work in Newcastle?

 This coffee spot is of course known for its selection of teas and coffees, but also offers over 100 varieties of cake squares that are baked in store.

-So, if you’re a remote worker looking for a regular spot to work for the day, you will never get tired of the selection offered at Cake Stories.
+So, if you’re a remote worker looking for a spot to work for a few hours, or a great space for your lunch break with colleague, you will never get tired of the selection offered at Cake Stories.

 Credit to Tripadvisor